michaelciere/neural-dots/README.md

 # How it works

-A convolutional neural net was trained to predict the moves played by experts in 5x5 dots-and-boxes fames played on [www.littlegolem.net](www.littlegolem.net), where 'expert' is defined as 'anyone who ever played in the first league of the championship'.
+A convolutional neural net was trained to predict the moves played by experts in 5x5 dots-and-boxes games played on [www.littlegolem.net](www.littlegolem.net), where 'expert' is defined as 'anyone who ever played in the first league of the championship'.
 There are roughly 800,000 positions in the database.

-Unlike chess or go, the moves (i.e. the lines between dots) are not aranged in a normal grid, but in a diagonal grid.
-Since a convolutional neural net needs a regular grid of inputs, the diagonal move grids were transformed by first rotating 45 degrees and then padding the corners with zeros.
+Unlike chess or Go, the moves (i.e. the lines between dots) are not arranged in a normal grid, but in a diagonal grid.
+Since a convolutional neural net needs a rectangular grid of inputs, the diagonal move grids were transformed by first rotating 45 degrees and then padding the corners with zeros.
+Possibly there is a better way that requires less zero-padding, but this works well enough, at least for 5x5 games.

 The result is a neural net that takes a position as input and then outputs a probability distribution over all legal moves.
 During the first 25 moves of a game, the bot simply draws a move from this distribution.
 After move 25, it uses a short phase of Monte Carlo Tree Search.